 12. Policymakers should, at an early stage, decide which public agency will administer the carbon tax and subsequently allocate public funds to it in order to cover the administrative costs (e.g. enough human resources or adequate technologies).
 This choice will often depend on the way the tax is designed and how tax administration in general is handled within the jurisdiction.
-The tax authorities usually handleadministering the carbon tax and look for other stakeholders'may seek the interested parties' involvement, when they are affected by the tax (e.g. tax accountant's association) to ensure the well-functioning of the administrative provisions, both during the administrative design process and once the tax is in place7.
+The tax authorities administering the carbon tax and may seek the interested parties' involvement when they are affected by the tax (e.g. tax accountant's association) to ensure the well-functioning of the administrative provisions, both during the administrative design process and once the tax is in place.

-In Singapore, for example, the carbon tax is managed and collected by the National Environment Agency (NEA) and not by the Revenue Service, having compliance costs for companies into account.
-The Carbon Pricing Act of 2018 creates a tax on the direct emissions of six types of greenhouse gases by business facilities.
-It also imposes annual reporting obligations with regard to them (under the United Nations Framework Convention on Climate Change, Singapore itself must report these data).
-Depending on the emission levels, taxable and reportable facilities are differentiated.
-Different measurement, reporting and verification requirements apply accordingly.
-Verification is made by a NEA accredited independent third party7.
+In Singapore, for example, the carbon tax is collected by the National Environment Agency (NEA), not the Inland Revenue Authority of Singapore, and is paid into Singapore's Consolidated Fund.
+Under the Carbon Pricing Act 2018, registered persons with operational control of taxable facilities in Singapore would need to purchase fixed-price carbon credits and surrender them at the end of each reporting period in payment of their assessed carbon tax.
+The carbon tax is levied on the direct emissions of six types of greenhouse gases.
+The Carbon Pricing Act 2018 also imposes annual reporting obligations with regard to these six types of greenhouse gases (under the United Nations Framework Convention on Climate Change, Singapore itself must report these data in its greenhouse gas inventory).
+The Carbon Pricing Act 2018 distinguishes between facilities that are reportable or taxable, depending on their emissions levels.
+Different measurement, reporting and verification requirements apply to reportable and taxable facilities.
+Verification of emission reports is done by NEA-accredited independent third parties.5

-7 See www.sso.agc.gov.sg As shown in this example, different jurisdictions may allocate different tasks related to the administration of a carbon tax to different authorities.
+5 See www.sso.agc.gov.sg As shown in this example, different jurisdictions may allocate different tasks related to the administration of a carbon tax to different authorities.
 In this sense, any authority could be appointed to collect the tax (e.g. the standard tax authorities or other specific agencies not attached to the Ministry of Finance).
 In such a situation, in certain countries, the environmental agency might be also broadly considered as a tax authority, because it in fact administers the tax.
 Here, authority in this context does not only include the typical tax administration.
 Regardless of what agency manages, handles and collects the tax, this chapter describes some important administrative decisions to be made.